RyanBabirad/te-bucks-minicapstone/README.md

    8. A Sending Transfer has an initial status of *Approved*.
 6. As an authenticated user of the system, I need to be able to see transfers I have sent or received.
 7. As an authenticated user of the system, I need to be able to retrieve the details of any transfer based upon the transfer ID.
-8. As a Tech Elevator Banking System, I need to log specific transactions with the Tech Elevator Internal Revenue Service.
+8. As a Tech Elevator Banking System, I need to log specific transactions with the Tech Elevator Aberrant Revenue Service (TEARS).
-   1. I must log any transfer of at least $1,000 TE Bucks.
+   1. I must log any transfer of $1,000 or more TE Bucks.
    2. I must log any transfer attempt that would result in an overdraft.
-      - The Tech Elevator Internal Revenue Service has an API to facilitate logging.
+      - The Tech Elevator Aberrant Revenue Service has an API to facilitate logging.
 The documentation for the API is located at https://te-pgh-api.azurewebsites.net/.
 Use the appropriate TxLog endpoint(s) to accomplish this.
       - The login credentials for the API are as follows:
-         - username: `Team<XX>` where <XX> is a two digit number representing your team number
-         - password: `password`
+         - Create your user account for TEARS using Postman and the registration endpoint `/api/login/Register`
-      - Login using the `/api/Login` endpoint.
+      - Login to TEARS using the `/api/Login` endpoint.
 This endpoint will return a JWT token, which will be used in all subsequent requests to log information.

-### Optional use cases

-If you complete all the required use cases and are looking for additional challenge, complete as many of the following optional use cases as you can.

 9. As an authenticated user of the system, I need to be able to *request* a transfer of a specific amount of TE Bucks from another registered user.
    1. I should be able to choose from a list of users to request TE Bucks from.
    2. I must not be allowed to request money from myself.